sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/index.md

 </table>

+!!! tip
-    <p>New to jumpper pads?
+    <p>New to jumper pads?
 Check out our <a href="https://learn.sparkfun.com/tutorials/664">Jumper Pads and PCB Traces Tutorial</a> for a quick introduction!</p>
-!!! tip
     <p align="center">
         <a href="https://learn.sparkfun.com/tutorials/664">How to Work with Jumper Pads and PCB Traces<br>
         <img src="https://cdn.sparkfun.com/c/264-148/assets/learn_tutorials/6/6/4/PCB_TraceCutLumenati.jpg"></a>